-The following table summarizes the range of assumptions used to estimate the fair value of stock options granted, including those options granted with a market condition, during the six months ended June 30, 2018:
+The following table summarizes the range of assumptions used to estimate the fair value of stock options granted, including those options granted with a market condition, during the six months ended June 30, 2019:

-2.6% to 2.9%
+Risk-free interest rate 2.3% to 2.7%

--%
+Expected dividend yield -%

-76.2% to 79.2%
+Expected volatility 77.6% to 79.6%

-4.0 to 7.9
+Expected term (in years) 4.0 to 7.7

-\$5.21
+Weighted-average grant-date fair value per share \$1.28

-The intrinsic value of options exercised during the six months ended June 30, 2018 was \$34,233.
-The fair value of awards vested during the six months ended June 30, 2018 was \$6.1 million.
+No options were exercised during the six months ended June 30, 2019.
+The fair value of awards vested during the six months ended June 30, 2019 was \$4.0 million.

-During the six months ended June 30, 2018, the Company's Board of Directors approved and granted 466,750 shares of compensation and equity awards to certain executives with either market or performance conditions.
-The compensation and equity awards had a weighted-average grant date fair value per share of \$7.85.
-The compensation and equity awards will vest upon the achievement of certain performance conditions.
-During the six months ended June 30, 2018, none of the performance conditions related to these grants were met.
-Certain performance conditions relating to equity awards granted in 2017 were met during the six months ended June 30, 2018 and 97,000 shares vested.
+During the six months ended June 30, 2019, the Company's Board of Directors approved and granted 650,000 shares of equity awards to certain executives with either market or performance conditions.
+The equity awards had a weighted-average grant date fair value per share of \$1.24.
+The equity awards vest upon the achievement of certain performance conditions.
+Certain performance conditions relating to the equity awards granted in 2017 were met during the three and six months ended June 30, 2019 and 79,849 shares vested.